schoolofdevops/ansible-tutorial/manuscript/chapter5.md

 1. Update httpd.conf and change some configuration parameters.
 Validate the service restarts on configuration updates by applying the sitewide playbook.

 2. Create a Role to install and configure MySQL server
-  2.1 Create role scaffold for mysql  using ansible-galaxy
-  2.2 Create task to install mysql-server and MySQL-python
+  2.1 Create role scaffold for mysql  using ansible-galaxy init 2.2 Create task to install "mysql-server" package using yum module 2.3  Install  MySQL-python using rpm.
+You could fetch this rpm from https://s3-us-west-2.amazonaws.com/ansible-training-centos-box/rpm/MySQL-python-1.2.3-0.3.c1.1.el6.x86_64.rpm
-  2.3 Start mysqld service
+  2.3 Create a task to start mysqld service
   2.4 Manage my.cnf by creating a centralized copy in role and writing a task to copy it to all db hosts.
 Use helper/my.cnf as a reference
-  2.5 Write a handler to restart the service on configuration change
+  2.5 Write a handler to restart the service on configuration change.
+Add a notification from the copy resource created earlier.
+  2.6 Create  db.yml playbook for configuring all database servers.
+Create definition with to configure **db** group and to apply **mysql** role.